ashleighrene/ashleighrene/README.md

 ## Hello and Welcome to My Page! :octocat:

-### Lifelong learner with a past in healthcare :hospital: and foreign language.  :airplane:
+### Lifelong learner with a past in healthcare and foreign language.

 #### I am working on:
    - Re-building sites incorporating React